In this article, we shall look into how to calculate negative marking in bank exams.

 This piece will help you to understand the negative marking and also we give the tips on how to reduce the negative marking in the examination and this will be the additional information for you.

 To know more about SBI Exams, check at the linked article.

-Below is the example on how to calculate the negative marking:
+Below is an example of how to calculate the negative marking in the bank exams:

-As we know for every bank examination the negative marking is about 0.25 and the calculation of the negative marking is completely depend on the number of wrong answers.
-So below we give the details about the calculation of the negative marking.
+As we know for every bank examination, negative marking is about 0.25 and the calculation of the negative marking is completely dependent on the number of wrong answers.
+So below we have given the details about the calculation of negative marking.

-For example, assume there are around 30 questions in the question paper and you have attempted all the 30 questions in which the number of the questions you have attempt wrongly was 4 questions and as we know that there is a deduction 0.25 for each question.
+For example, Assume there are around 30 questions in the bank exam question paper with 1 mark for each question.
+If you have attempted all the 30 questions in which the number of the questions you have attempt wrongly was 4 questions and as we know that there is a deduction 0.25 for each question.

-- So from the above information, the number of questions you have attempted correctly are about 26 questions.
+- From the above information, the number of questions you have attempted correctly are about 26 questions.

-- The marks about by removing the wrong answers marks is 26.
+- The total marks by removing the wrong answers are 26.

-- Now as for every wrong answer the negative marking for each wrong answer is 0.25 the comes the calculation part it is 4*0.25=1 mark.
+- Now as for every wrong answer the negative marking for each wrong answer is 0.25 then comes the calculation part i.e. 4*0.25=1 mark.